ExaFEL/exafel_project/kpp_eval/README.md

 However, it might be preferable when focusing strictly on RMS, scaling the evaluation to all data, or looking for more tested solution.

+### Evaluating internal self-consistency of the intensity profile
+*Associated goals*: **B**; *files:* None

+Currently, there is no ready program to evaluate "sigz" or "zeta" across all individual pixels in diffBragg, as was initially planned.
+However, after each individual iteration stage 2 outputs to the `.err` file a line containing information about mean and median sigmaZ.
+Consequently, I suggest to report and plot these values as a function of iteration:
+`RANK0000 | 2023-09-12 04:30:38,932 | F=2.9371969e+11, sigmaZ: mean=1.138858, median=1.135402`

 ### Evaluating cross-correlation of odd and even intensities
 *Associated goals*: **C**; *files:*
 [evaluate_cc12.py](evaluate_cc12.py),